 You should be aware that the cost of living in Canada is higher than in most of the rest of the world.
 Property prices in major urban centres such as Vancouver and Toronto average are currently amongst some of the highest in the western world.
 The price of groceries may also be higher than you might think due to the fact that Canada relies heavily on imports, and the same is true of petrol and alcohol, which are both heavily taxed.

 Although Canada generally welcomes immigrants, you still need to go through the correct process before coming to ensure that you are residing in the country legally.
 Be prepared for this process to be time-consuming, as it is not uncommon for it to take 6 months in between completing your application and receiving a response.

 Multiculturalism and Diversity

 Historically, Canada began developing into a strong nation by welcoming immigrants.
 Today, it continues to value the richness and diversity that various cultures contribute to society.
-In 1971, Canada became the first country in the world to adapt multiculturalism as an official policy.
+In 1971, Canada became the first country in the world to adopt multiculturalism as an official policy.
 This affirmed people’s rights to maintain their unique cultural identity and promoted cross-cultural understanding and harmony.

 Love for the environment

-Canadians bear a strong pride in their rich and bountiful resources and have deep-seated respect for the environment.
+Canadians bear a strong pride in their rich and bountiful resources and have a deep-seated respect for the environment.
 You will see this in how they appreciate nature and revel in camping.
-They also maintain their parks and open spaces, and adopt and follow environment-friendly policies.
+They also maintain their parks and open spaces and adopt and follow environment-friendly policies.

 Order and Space